flutter/website/src/docs/development/tools/devtools/memory.md

 <dl markdown="1">
 <dt markdown="1">**Snapshot**</dt>
 <dt markdown="1">**Table**</dt>
 <dd markdown="1">If Treemap switch is off the snapshot displays all currently active memory objects in a table.
 Clicking the Snapshot button makes a request to the Dart VM to collect the current state of memory.
-The memory objects can be sorted by attributes such as class name, size, allocated instances (see [Snapshot classes](#snapshot-classes)).
+The memory objects can be sorted by attributes such as class name, size, allocated instances (see [Snapshot classes](#snapshot-classes)).</dd>
 <dt markdown="1">**Treemap**</dt>
 <dd markdown="1">If the Treemap switch is on the snapshot displays currently active memory objects, the last snapshot, memory in a high-level view as a tree map.
 (TBD details).</dd>
 <dt markdown="1">**Group By**</dt>